Kn0m/Kn0m/README.md

 - 👀 I’m interested in ...
 Mastering discipline
 - 🌱 I’m currently learning ...
 SOC Analyst gruntwork
 - 💞️ I’m looking to collaborate on ...
 Developing skills
-- 📫 How to reach me ... stefantrusca@gmail.com
+- 📫 How to reach me ...
+Vibrate on a frequency high enough
 - 😄 Pronouns: ... no
 - ⚡ Fun fact: ...
 I look like a human